 We have shown you a lot of tips and tricks here at How-To Geek that require the modification of a Group Policy Object.
 Over time you may have wondered which Group Policy settings you have edited–so here’s how to figure that out.

-Note: This will work on Windows 7 Professional and higher, as well as the Windows 8 Release Preview.
+Note: This will work on Windows 7 Professional and higher, Windows 8 Professional, or Windows 10 Professional.

 Through a GUI